 In West Virginia, vet techs need to renew their license annually.
 During the year, they need to have completed eight hours of continuing education.
 At least four of the hours need to relate directly to veterinary science, but techs should always consult the board to make sure the CE they are considering has board approval.

 Students considering the career should see if the vet tech schools in WV they are considering have AVMA accreditation.
 Only vet tech programs with this accreditation are guaranteed to meet or surpass the minimum requirements needed for a vet tech education.
-The AVMA looks at many different things when granting accreditation, including:
+The AVMA looks at many different items when granting accreditation, including: